Machine learning of electronic structure and atomistic properties from the external potential: Examples and results

 \subsubsection{Effective Op2Op models}

 The benefit of the effective \emph{Op2Op} models becomes most apparent for this example.
 As previously observed, for identical $\vext$ inputs and network architectures, the accuracy of \emph{Op2Op} models degrades systematically as the target basis expands from STO-3G to def2-TZVP, and derived observables are especially sensitive to these errors.
-Instead of targeting the Fock matrix in the bases of reference calculations ($\mcal{B}_\mbf{y}$), we learn an effective matrix in the fixed basis size corresponding to $\mcal{B}_\mbf{M}$ = STO-3G.

-To do so, we first obtain the analytical projection of the matrix from the original, larger $\mcal{B}_\mbf{y}$ basis in the STO-3G basis following SM Section~\ref{sisec:basis-projection}.
+Instead of targeting the Fock matrix in the bases of reference calculations ($\mcal{B}_\mbf{y}$), we learn an effective matrix in the fixed basis size corresponding to $\mcal{B}_\mbf{M}$ = STO-3G by first obtaining the analytical projection of the matrix from the original, larger $\mcal{B}_\mbf{y}$ basis in the STO-3G basis following SM Section~\ref{sisec:basis-projection}.
 Using these projected matrices as an initial point for training, we optimize the model to reproduce derived observables corresponding to a subset of reference eigenvalues and L\"owdin charges.

 As shown in Fig.~\ref{fig:vext-indirect-qm7}, this approach leads to an improvement of nearly two orders of magnitude in the accuracy of the eigenvalue, while the RMSE of the HOMO–LUMO gap is reduced to approximately 0.5 eV.
-These results demonstrate that operating on a compact latent basis and optimizing projected observables substantially alleviates the nonlinear error amplification encountered in the direct \emph{Op2Op} Fock predictions in larger bases.
+These results show that operating on a compact latent basis and optimizing projected observables help mitigate the error amplification observed in the direct \emph{Op2Op} Fock predictions in larger bases.

-Finally, we note that these RMSEs are obtained without extensive architectural tuning, and further improvements in accuracy are likely possible through model optimization, which we do not pursue here.
+Finally, we note that these RMSEs are obtained without extensive architectural tuning and could be further improved.